-- First, to reimburse us for certain collection costs; - Second, to pay us our servicing fee, which generally equals 20% of collections; - Third, to reduce the aggregate advance balance and to pay any other amounts due from the Dealer to us; and - Fourth, to the Dealer as payment of Dealer Holdback.
+- first, to reimburse us for certain collection costs; - second, to pay us our servicing fee, which generally equals 20% of collections; - · third, to reduce the aggregate advance balance and to pay any other amounts due from the Dealer to us; and - fourth, to the Dealer as payment of Dealer Holdback.

 If the collections on Consumer Loans from a Dealer's pool are not sufficient to repay the advance balance and any other amounts due to us, the Dealer will not receive Dealer Holdback.
-Certain events may also result in Dealers forfeiting their rights to Dealer Holdback, including becoming inactive before assigning at least 100 Consumer Loans.
+Certain events may also result in Dealers forfeiting their rights to Dealer Holdback, including becoming inactive before assigning 100 Consumer Loans.

-Dealers have an opportunity to receive an accelerated Dealer Holdback payment each time 100 Consumer Loans have been assigned to us.
-The amount paid to the Dealer is calculated using a formula that considers the forecasted collections and the advance balance on the related Consumer Loans.
+Dealers have an opportunity to receive an accelerated Dealer Holdback payment each time a pool of Consumer Loans is closed.
+The amount paid to the Dealer is calculated using a formula that considers the number of Consumer Loans assigned to the pool and the related forecasted collections and advance balance.